Tuesday 25 February 1941

 German E-boats attack Convoy FN 417 off the Lizard.
 S-30 sinks Royal Navy destroyer HMS Exmoor off Lowestoft.
 There are 104 deaths, including skipper Lt Cdr R. T. Lampard, and 32 survivors rescued by a patrol sloop and trawler.
 There is confusion about whether S-30 sank the Exmoor, or if it hit a mine, but it sinks one way or the other.

-Norwegian 423 ton freighter MV Torgeir I hits a submerged object about 10 nautical miles off the Gronningen Light House in the Skagerrak.
+Norwegian 423 ton freighter MV Torgeir I hits a submerged object about 10 nautical miles off the Groningen Light House in the Skagerrak.

 Prime Minister Winston Churchill sends a congratulatory note to the Import Executive for their success in salvaging damaged ships.
 He notes that there now are 30 salvage organizations, as opposed to 10 in August 1940.
 He also states that, while 340,000 gross tons of shipping were built in the final five months of 1940, 370,000 was recovered by salvage operations.
 He urges an increase in repair facilities.

-British 54 ton sailing barge Globe hits a in and sinks in the Thames Estuary off Garrison Point, Sheerness.
+British 54 ton sailing barge Globe hits a mine and sinks in the Thames Estuary off Garrison Point, Sheerness.
 There are two deaths.

 German torpedo boats (Jaguar and Iltis) lay minefield Augsburg off Eastbourne.